hotshot07/algovis/README.md

 from algovis import sorting

-# importing random library to fill it the list with random integers
+# importing random library to fill it a list with random integers

 import random